unicef/publicgoods-toolkit/community.md

 archetypes at work or even different sets of participants pushing the project toward separate archetypal practices.

-The purpose of the archetypes is to lead people away from generic open source thinking and toward considering in more detail the behaviors and dynamics their open source investment seeks to create.
+The purpose of the archetypes is to lead people away from generic open-source thinking and toward considering in more detail the behaviors and dynamics their open-source investment seeks to create.
 Each archetype tends toward typical strategies, and categorizing projects by archetype can help in predicting behavior.
 Similarly, where the strategies deviate, we can usually find deviation from the archetype too.
-The more specific you are about what you want from open source in your particular context, the more you will be able to look for patterns and practices in successful open source projects that operate in similar contexts.
+The more specific you are about what you want from open source in your particular context, the more you will be able to look for patterns and practices in successful open-source projects that operate in similar contexts.

 A complete discussion of each archetype is available in Mozilla's